AndreiAlexeev/cinema_room_manager/README.md

 # cinema_room_manager 🎦
-An application for sell tickets, check available seats, view sales statistics in cinema.
+An application to sell tickets, check available seats, view sales statistics in the cinema.

 ## 📘 Features:
 - Show available seats in the cinema hall.